 How to Create a Strong A/B Testing Hypothesis?

 In this post, you will learn about constructing strong A/B testing hypotheses, which will ensure you are moving in the right direction to reach your destination in time.

 A prediction that you make before running a test is called a hypothesis.
-It is a bold statement that clearly states what change do you want to make, why do you want to so, and its expected impact.
+It is a bold statement that clearly states what change you want to make, why you want to do so, and its expected impact.

-We have emphasized enough on why constructing a hypothesis is vital before running any test.
-Now, let us make it more clear following an example here.
+We have emphasized enough why constructing a hypothesis is vital before running any test.
+Now, let us make it more clear by following an example here.

-You did not pay any heed to your conversion funnel; you did not analyze the test holistically before executing it!
+You did not pay any heed to your conversion funnel.
+That is, you did not analyze the test fully before executing it!

-For instance, you could hypothesize that adding trust badges to your payment page could cater to the problem of low conversion rates on that page.
+For instance, you could hypothesize that adding trust badges to your payment page could fix low conversion rates on that page.
 You can find out why that happens by identifying the right metrics for success.

 But how does one begin to start formulating a hypothesis?

-You need not follow best practices crafted by someone else for your business.
+It is not wise to blindly follow best practices crafted by someone else for your business.
 Every business is unique, so are its strategies.
 It is always recommended to construct your own best practices.

 Below are some essential elements that make a solid hypothesis: